Most Beautiful Valley in Cuba, with Mogotes, Caves and Tabacco

-The Viñales Valley one of the must-see places in Cuba.
-This area in western Cuba is part of the Pinar del Río province, and offers fantastic scenery.
+This area in western Cuba is part of the Pinar del Río province and offers fantastic scenery.
 It’s not extremely large, around 132 km2.
-It is believed its formation was influenced not just by the surface of the earth, but also the climate here.
+It is believed its formation was influenced not just by the earth's surface but also by the climate.

-There are many caves underground here, totalling around 45 kilometres in length.
+There are many caves underground to be found, totalling around 45 kilometres in length.
 This is also where the best cigars in the world come from, thought to be first produced by the indigenous Taíno people.
 This, together with the traditional lifestyle of its current residents, makes you feel like you’ve stepped right back in time.

 The name of the town of Viñales is misleading.
 It’s the Spanish word for ‘vineyards’: an immigrant from the Canary Islands settled here in the early seventeenth century and tried to grow wine, but failed miserably.

 After that, they switched to tobacco, which was a success because the climate and soil are perfect here.
-And these days, it brings tourists here from far and wide who want to get a scent of the best cigars in the world.
+And these days, tourists get a scent of the best cigars in the world.
 The government considers Viñales to be the perfect example of a colonial settlement, there are many colonial buildings surrounding a central square in the town.

 The landscape is dotted with thatched huts, where the tobacco is hung to dry.
 Farmers use horses and carts to transport the tobacco.
 This is an area where you should just take your time, because it’s a place where there is a real feeling of calm.
 You can almost touch it.
 That’s why the locals love it so much.